parthsanghavi017/PSA-LC/README.md

 ### 6. Machine Learning for Screening Key Genes and Validation
 Machine learning will be employed to identify and validate key genes:
-- **LASSO Regression**: The “glmnet” R package will perform LASSO logistic regression on GSE130073 and GSE163211 to select predictive genes, using the smallest lambda value for optimal disease prediction.
+- **LASSO Regression**: To perform LASSO logistic regression on GSE130073 and GSE163211 to select predictive genes, using the smallest lambda value for optimal disease prediction.
 - **Support Vector Machine-Recursive Feature Elimination (SVM-RFE)**: SVM-RFE will iteratively eliminate less informative genes based on five-fold cross-validation to identify critical genes.
 - **Validation**: Identified genes will be validated using independent datasets (GSE95065 for PsA, GSE171110 for Long Covid).
 Receiver Operating Characteristic (ROC) curves, generated with the “pROC” package, will assess diagnostic accuracy.
 Nomographs and calibration curves, constructed using the “rms” package, will evaluate predictive capability.
 Box plots, created with “ggplot2”, will visualize expression levels of diagnostic genes, with statistical significance denoted as *p < 0.05 and **p < 0.01.

 ### 7. Immune Infiltration Analysis
-The CIBERSORT algorithm, implemented via the “IOBR” package and CIBERSORTx platform, will estimate the abundance of 22 immune cell subtypes in PsA and Long Covid samples.
-Spearman correlation analysis will explore relationships between hub genes and immune cell subsets, providing insights into the immune microenvironment of both conditions.
+Yet to explore

 ## Application of Machine Learning
 Machine learning plays a pivotal role in this study by enabling the identification of key genes with diagnostic and therapeutic potential. **LASSO regression** efficiently selects a sparse set of predictive genes by penalizing less relevant features, ensuring robust biomarker identification from high-dimensional gene expression data. **SVM-RFE** complements this by iteratively refining the gene set through recursive elimination, prioritizing genes that best distinguish diseased from healthy states.
 These algorithms are applied to primary datasets (GSE130073 for PsA, GSE163211 for Long Covid) and validated on independent datasets (GSE95065, GSE171110) to ensure generalizability.
 The use of **ROC curves** quantifies diagnostic accuracy, while **nomographs** provide a clinical tool for predicting disease risk based on gene expression profiles.
 This approach not only identifies shared molecular signatures between PsA and Long Covid but also facilitates the development of precise diagnostic models and targeted therapies, leveraging the power of data-driven insights to address complex immune-mediated diseases.